topheman/nextjs-movie-browser/README.md

 This project is a **NextJS** implementation of the [themoviedb.org](https://www.themoviedb.org) website.
 The main goal was to dive deep into the NextJS framework with the following constaints/features:

 - **SSR (Server Side Rendering)**: use NextJS to Server Side render the page with the data retrieved from the API and have a transparent client side navigation
+  - **critical-path CSS**: extracting critical CSS is made easy using a CSS-in-JS library like styled-component
 - **SEO friendly**: server side render meta tags relative to content based on API result
 - **Social Media cards friendly**: server side render meta tags relative to twitter/facebook ... to customize thumbnails/description when page is shared (also works for slack, messenger, WhatsApp ...)
 - **i18n**